aliencaocao/TIL-2024/vlm/multistage/README.md

 2. SigLIP on the other hand, uses Sigmoid as loss, which operates on a one-to-one caption-image pair.
 This means the model is more suited for the task at hand, despite a smaller scale than H variants.
 - Isolate the 2 tasks and evaluate separately on leaderboard: use pretrained SigLIP and iterate on YOLO until max, then turn to SigLIP.
 - Large BS works a lot better for SigLIP as mentioned by many contrastive loss papers, due to the need for more negative samples in a batch.
-- Iterating: train up to 5 epoch to validate helpfulness of change in hyperparams/augs then full train overnight
+- Iterating: train up to 5 epoch to validate helpfulness of change in hyperparams/augs then full train overnight\
+- 5 epoch proved enough for upscaled training data, 10epoch overfits.

 ### Evaluation (for finals)